-In January 2016, GASB issued Statement No. 80, Blending Requirements for Certain Component Units - an amendment of GASB Statement No. 14, which improves financial reporting by clarifying the financial statement presentation requirements for certain component units.
-The provisions in Statement No. 80 are effective for fiscal years beginning after June 15, 2016.
+In August 2018, GASB issued Statement No. 90, Majority Equity Interests - an Amendment of GASB Statements No. 14 and No. 61, which improves the consistency and comparability of reporting a government's majority equity interest in a legally separate organization and the relevance of financial statement information for certain component units.
+The provisions in Statement No. 90 are effective for fiscal years beginning after December 15, 2018.
 Management does not believe that the implementation of this statement will have a material effect on the financial statements.